chinapedia/wikipedia.abstract.en/Page/Marxism–Leninism.md

 De-Stalinization

-Josip_Broz_Tito_uniform_portrait.jpg's rejection of Soviet hegemony upon the Socialist Federal Republic of Yugoslavia provoked Stalin to expel the Yugoslav leader and Yugoslavia from the Eastern Bloc.]]
+'s rejection of Soviet hegemony upon the Socialist Federal Republic of Yugoslavia provoked Stalin to expel the Yugoslav leader and Yugoslavia from the Eastern Bloc.]]

 Yugoslavia